mmisw/mmiorr-docs/docs/query.md

 !!! tip
     _Page Status_: **Current**

-The ORR has separate SPARQL and REST APIs, but only the SPARQL API provides a way to search ORR's semantic content.
+The ORR has separate SPARQL and REST APIs, but only the SPARQL API provides more powerful ways to search ORR's semantic content.
-This section describes how to perform such queries.
+This section describes SPARQL and how to use it to perform such queries.

 SPARQL is the query language for the Resource Description Framework.
 (The acroynym is recursive: SPARQL Protocol And RDF Query Language).
 It is analogous to SQL for relational databases, allowing queries to be placed for semantic resources.